The benefits of walking and talking therapy

 What is walking and talking therapy?

-It is simply that, we walk and talk without the constraints of being inside.
+It is simply that we walk and talk without the constraints of being inside.
 Some clients are more comfortable walking and talking and find it easier to start discussing their problems when strolling along a country path.

-I am happy for my client to set the pace of the walk – if they want to meander along and have a relaxing walk that is fine, but equally, we can set a quicker pace if that’s what they feel comfortable with.
+I am happy for my client to set the pace of the walk.
+If they want to meander along and have a relaxing walk, that is fine, but equally, we can set a quicker pace if that’s what they feel comfortable with.
 The footpaths are easy to walk and start from my front door.
 So, in other words, you do not have to be super fit!

 I have found walking and talking therapy effective with people of all ages.
 Older clients who follow a gentle pace find being surrounded by nature very reassuring.
 While some of my young teenage clients have found it a good alternative to being in my counselling room, as they have a sense of freedom and feel more able to unburden themselves.